devleaks/cockpitdecks-docs/docs/Usage.md

 | `COCKPITDECKS_EXTENSION_PATH` | List of paths where to search for Cockpitdecks extensions                                                                                                                                                     |
 | `COCKPITDECKS_EXTENSION_NAME` | List of python package names that contains Cockpitdecks extensions                                                                                                                                            |

-In addition, there is a operation system environment variable `COCKPITDECKS_PATH` that holds folders where Cockpitdecks will look for aircraft configurations.
+In addition, there is a operating system environment variable `COCKPITDECKS_PATH` that holds folders where Cockpitdecks will look for aircraft configurations.

 If you do not want to modify the Cockpitdecks-provided `environ.yaml` file, you always can supply one on the command line with the `—-env` flag.